sphinx-software/station/README.md

 >
 > The example above is using the log transport.
 > It will do nothing but log the message to the console output,
-> which will be come handy for testing / debugging.
+> which will become handy for testing / debugging.
 > For the real world application, [please check the `firestore` transport](#using-firestore-transport).

 ### Sending a message to a subscriber